-Imagine that one day you go to Prado, one of the most impressive galleries world wide and the next day to this place – the big fan zone of Real Madrid, the worldwide recognised football (soccer) club, located at the club’s stadium Santiago Bernabeu.
+Imagine that one day you go to Prado, one of the most impressive galleries world-wide and the next day to this place – the big fan zone of Real Madrid, the worldwide recognized football (soccer) club, located at the club’s stadium Santiago Bernabeu.
 (The stadium was named after one of the Real Madrid presidents.)

-Then you are directed to the fan zone, a series of corridors and exhibition rooms, where you can admire the trophies and various presentations on the clubs history and its legendary players.
-While making photos I tried to avoid showing people, but the number of people visiting this place (on Monday morning) was impressive.
-You could have seen the true fans of the club, but also tourists who wanted just to see the legendary stadium.
+Then you are directed to the fan zone, which is a series of corridors and exhibition rooms, where you can admire the trophies and various presentations on the clubs history and its legendary players.
+While taking photos, I tried to avoid showing people, but the number of people visiting this place (on Monday morning) was impressive.
+You could have seen the real fans of the club, but also tourists who wanted just to see the legendary stadium.

-At the end of the tour you visit the dressing room and later a really big boutique, where you can buy various fan stuff.
+At the end of the tour, you visit the dressing room and later a huge boutique, where you can buy various fan stuff.

-Below some other photos I made in the fan zone in the random order.
+Below some other photos, I made in the fan zone in the random order.
 By far they do not reflect its full interior.
 This is just a glimpse of it.
-Basically in all rooms besides shelves with trophies, there are many screens presenting pictures and films.
+Basically, in all rooms besides shelves with trophies, there are many screens presenting pictures and films.
 The video is accompanied by music and audio partially recorded during matches.
 It is a spectacle that puts you in a very positive mood.
-Even if you are not the true fan, it is fun.
+Even if you are not a real fan, it is fun.

 The only thing I did not like inside was the almost obligatory queues where pictures of visitors were taken.
 One was with a trophy cup and one with paper figures of players.
 The latter one in the end effect is a photo-montage of you and the player.
-Of course to take it home you have to pay quite decent amount of money.
-I took the latter, but to be frank it not something I would show to anyone.
+Of course, to take it home, you have to pay quite a decent amount of money.
+I chose the latter, but to be frank, it is not something I would show to anyone.

 Index of posts on Madrid >>>